 Nancy Bartlett began by outlining the different phase II treatment regimens:

 - Nivolumab 3mg/kg IV Q 2 weeks

 - Pembrolizumab 200mg flat dose IV Q 3 weeks

 - Flat exposure-response relationship for efficacy and safety in the 2mg/kg – 10mg/kg range across clinical studies (200mg “in range” if you weigh <100kg)

 - Patients allowed to continue treatment past PD if clinical benefit

-The talk then discussed whether standard PET criteria are adequate for response assessment.
-Possible false positive PETs occur due to PD-1 blockade activating T-cells at tumor site, this may explain lower CR rates and differences in investigator determined CR vs IRRC (28% vs 9%).
+The presentation then focused on whether standard PET criteria are adequate for response assessment.
+Possible false positive PETs occur due to PD-1 blockade activating T-cells at tumor site, this may explain lower CR rates and differences in investigator determined CR vs IRRC (28% vs. 9%).

 - Ansell S, et al. Nivolumab in Patients (Pts) with Relapsed or Refractory Classical Hodgkin Lymphoma (R/R cHL): Clinical Outcomes from Extended Follow-up of a Phase 1 Study (CA209-039) Blood, 2015; 126:583.

 - Younes A, et al. Checkmate 205: Nivolumab (nivo) in classical Hodgkin lymphoma (cHL) after autologous stem cell transplant (ASCT) and brentuximab vedotin (BV) – a phase 2 study.
 J Clin Oncol 34, 2016 (suppl; abstr 7535).

 - Chen RW, et al. Pembrolizumab for relapsed/refractory classical Hodgkin lymphoma (R/R cHL): phase 2 KEYNOTE-087 study.
 J Clin Oncol 34, 2016 (suppl; abstr 7555).